 To build on the textbook knowledge I was gaining, I experimented with different fitness methods to find a style that would work for me.
 I found that whenever I tried any of the trendy fitness programs, I quickly ended up losing momentum.
 I began to apply my education to developing my own personal program.

 Soon, a colleague encouraged me to apply as a trainer at a private personal training studio.
 By then, I was almost through my kinesiology degree and had a full understanding of the athletic capabilities of a body.
 When I began training, I found it easy to connect with my clients as I was intimately familiar with the struggles of trying to incorporate exercise into their lives.
 I was motivated to show them that it doesn’t have to come naturally to have a positive outcome.
 I soon realized I was passionate about helping my clients shift their perspective towards exercise to one of empowerment, and to help them look and feel their best, no matter their age or skill level.

-It has been almost 10 years since I started my career as a trainer and I am happy to say I have been able to share my training method with hundreds of clients over the years.
+It's been almost 2 decades since I started my career as a trainer and I am happy to say I have been able to share my training method with hundreds of clients over the years.
 In the last few years, I opened my own boutique personal training studio to better cater to my clients’ needs and my training style.
 This leap has allowed me to work with people from all walks of life in a non-intimidating environment full of encouragement and positive reinforcement.
 Having my own space enables me to fully combine my educational foundation and practical experience with that passionate drive to craft empowering programs for the wide range of people that come through my doors.